0n1cOn3/FluxER/README.md

 This script is intended for educational purposes only.
 The use of this script for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state, and federal laws.
 The authors of this script assume no liability and are not responsible for any misuse or damage caused by this script.

-FluxER 32bit support will be dropped at the end of 2025.